February 2014 ~ St Martin/St Maarten

 Day 1237 ~ February 2nd, 2014

-LISA - Nina, Pippin and I headed to shore for baguettes and the motor stopped.
+LISA - Emma, Pippin and I headed to shore for baguettes and the motor stopped.
 Couldn't get it going again so had to paddle the rest of the way.
 It was bound to happen.
 After all, Peter is due to fly in late tonight.

 Got our baguettes and tried in vain to get it running again.
 Of course, I didn't have her VHF radio and the jet ski place didn't have one either.
 Grateful that the wind was light so we paddled back easy enough.
 Kalle came over after a bit to see if he could resurrect Nightmare.
 We hurried through pancakes, packed our sandwiches just in time for the rest of the crew to rendezvous for our beach expedition to watch KLM's 747 come in.
 Thankfully, it's arrival was an hour and a half late as it took a while to get everything and everyone ready to go.
 Leaving the purple streak behind, we all piled in dingies brought by Music, Spirit of Argo and Elin and headed across the lagoon to an abandoned dock.
 There, we met up with another boat, Discovery, and headed to the beach.